 LONG-TERM PARTNERSHIP WITH QUALICO HELPS SURREY MEMORIAL HOSPITAL EXPAND AND IMPROVE

-Surrey, British Columbia – Surrey is one of the fastest growing cities in Canada, with a population that is increasing even faster than Vancouver's.
+Surrey, BC – Surrey is one of the fastest growing cities in Canada, with a population that is increasing even faster than Vancouver's.
 With a steady stream of new residents, the city’s healthcare services are needed more than ever.

 The Surrey Memorial Hospital has been expanding to meet the needs of this growing population, with the help of donors like Qualico.
 The long-term partnership between Qualico and the hospital has resulted in donations totaling $731,800 since 2007.